meco-group/fatrop/README.md

 - fatrop is also interfaced with CasADi.
 A usage example can be found [here](https://github.com/jgillis/fatrop_demo).
 - usage examples of both interfaces can be found in the examples folder.

+## Getting Started

+Refer to [github pages](https://meco-group.github.io/fatrop/) as a reference to help getting started.

 ## Citing
 To cite Fatrop in your academic work, please use the following reference: